 I’m glad Easter is late this year, because it gives me more time to work on cute Easter decorations.
 I’ve got several projects planned; we’ll see how many I actually get finished. 😉

 I started with these fabric carrots.
-I saw a wreath at the store that had some similar carrots on it, and I knew I could make them myself.
+A few days ago I saw a wreath at the store that had some similar carrots on it, and I knew I could make them myself.
 I love how they turned out.
 Now I just need to get the rest of my entry table Easterized.
 Bring on the bunnies!

 Fabric Carrot Tutorial